docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A dual-state control, grouped with other radiobuttons, of which only one can be in the selected state.
 Shows the selected state when ``value`` is true, empty when value is false.
-Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onClick` callback if the control is clicked or if its :ref:`controlobj-notify` method is called.

 All radiobuttons in a group must be created sequentially, with no